eigenholser/bdev-ctrl/README.md

     cryptsetup --verbose create bd-0_crypt /dev/sdX --key-file /path/to/keyfiles/bd-0.keyfile

-Since the device is initially without a filesystem, it must first be attached.
-Then the filesystem may be created.
-For a named device:

-    bdev-ctrl attach sdX bd-0

 This will create the mapped device `/dev/mapper/bd-0_crypt`.
 At this point, you must decide whether or not to create a partition or use the entire device.
 For this purpose, it is fine to dedicate the entire device. `bdev-ctrl` will